WATCH: Club Q Suspect Threatened to ‘Blow’ Mom’s House ‘to Holy Hell’

 “I was standing at her bedroom door and Andy got very angry and stepped up to me and said, ‘Get out,’ and slammed the door in my face,” she said.

-During the alleged bomb threat incident on June 18, 2021, Bowman said Voepel texted her and said not to come home, to stay safe, that something was wrong, that police were “all around” Voepel’s mother’s house and that Voepel needed to make sure “they’re not coming here for my son.”
+During the alleged bomb threat incident on June 18, 2021, Bowman said Voepel texted her and said not to come home, to stay safe, that something was wrong, that police were “all around” Voepel’s parents’ house as well as Bowman’s and that Voepel needed to make sure “they’re not coming here for my son.”

+In July 2021, the month after Aldrich was arrested, Voepel posted a plea in a Mormon women’s Facebook group, asking for help finding a lawyer.

+“Hello Sisters,” she wrote.
+“Does anyone know of a fantastic defense attorney?
+I ask this with a heavy heart but my family really needs some help at this time.
+We have cash to retain good counsel.
+Thank you.”

 “But then yesterday morning, when I woke up, and I saw the news and I saw the DA announced his name, it was shocking and horrifying,” Bowman told The Daily Beast on Monday.
 “Then I just got angry at the charges being dropped and him being out.
 He should have at least gotten some sort of prison time.
 Those people did not have to die.
 It’s just very disappointing that the justice system did not follow through with what happened in my home last year.”